infinum/rails-handbook/Design Patterns/Query Objects.md

   ArticlesQuery.new(Article.where(published: true))
 ```

-Query objects can be used in model scopes and relation conditions.
+Query Objects can be used in model scopes and relation conditions.
 They should be accessible and useable from any location in your codebase.

 ```Ruby